-Concentration Risk: The HIT concentrates its investments in fixed-income securities in the mortgage and mortgage finance sector of the real estate industry, which have experienced price volatility in the past.
+Concentration Risk: The HIT concentrates its investments in fixed-income securities in the mortgage and mortgage finance sectors of the real estate industry.
+These sectors have experienced price volatility in the past.
 This concentration subjects the HIT to greater risk of loss as a result of adverse economic, political or regulatory conditions, or other developments than if its investments were diversified across different industries.

 U.S. Government-Related Securities Risk: There are different types of U.S. government-related securities with different levels of credit risk, including the risk of default, depending on the nature of the particular government support for that security.
-For example, a U.S. government-sponsored entity, such as Federal National Mortgage Association ("Fannie Mae") or Federal Home Loan Mortgage

-Corporation ("Freddie Mac"), although chartered or sponsored by an Act of Congress, may issue securities that are neither insured nor guaranteed by the U.S. Treasury and are therefore riskier than those that are.
+For example, a U.S. government-sponsored entity, such as Federal National Mortgage Association ("Fannie Mae") or Federal Home Loan Mortgage Corporation ("Freddie Mac"), although chartered or sponsored by an Act of Congress, may issue securities that are neither insured nor guaranteed by the U.S. Treasury and are therefore riskier than those that are.

-Liquidity Risk: Markets for particular types of securities may experience issues with liquidity.
+Liquidity Risk: Markets for particular types of investments, including futures contracts, may experience issues with liquidity.
 That is, a lack of buyers at a particular time could negatively impact the value of a security during such period, even though over time the payment obligations under the security may be met.
 Markets for some of the types of securities in which the HIT may invest have experienced liquidity issues in the past, and its investments may experience liquidity issues in the future.
+Liquidity risk may be magnified in a market where credit spread and interest rate volatility is rising and where investor redemptions from fixed-income mutual funds may be higher than normal.